 Disability Resources and Services (DRS) offers several scholarships.
 Scholarships are awarded based on academic merit and financial need.
-Award amounts vary based on scholarship; however, the maximum award amount is $1,000 per semester.
-The total of all DRS scholarships received all semesters at Temple cannot exceed $5,000.
-Preferences will be shown to applicants who have not received already received a scholarship in the same academic year.
+Award amounts vary based on scholarship.
+Preference is given to applicants who have not already received a scholarship in the same academic year.
 Scholarships may be used for tuition and related expenses, tutoring, assistive technology, internships, other disability-related expenses unless otherwise indicated.

 Important!
 There is a change in the scholarship application deadlines starting in Spring 2021.
 Scholarships will now be awarded twice in the Fall semester and twice in the Spring semester.
 The deadlines are as follows:

 Fall Semester - September 1st and November 1st

 Spring Semester - February 1st and April 1st